 The UNC chapter meets as one conjunct group every week to discuss relevant public policy, plan impact projects within our community, and assist members with their research.
-Our executive board is as follows:

 The UNC Roosevelt Institute is not limited to public policy majors or those with public policy experience.
 We welcome any UNC students who are passionate about making a difference in their community or state.
 To learn more about the UNC Roosevelt Institute, please email one of the co-presidents.